gsa-oes/office-of-evaluation-sciences/_portfolios/pandemic-relief-economic-recovery.md

 - <a href="https://oes.gsa.gov/assets/publications/OES-vaccine-paper-2-page-summary.pdf">Using behavioral science to increase COVID-19 vaccination uptake (PDF)</a>
 - <a href="https://oes.gsa.gov/blog/encourage-covid-19-vaccination/">What are the best ways to encourage COVID-19 vaccination?
 (Blog)</a>

-## Interagency pandemic relief and recovery: A look at American Rescue Plan implementation
-We’ve undertaken a body of work to provide an integrated account of ARP implementation, particularly with respect to ensuring access for all eligible people and addressing the needs of more vulnerable or historically underserved people.
-A forthcoming microsite will report on the implementation and evaluation of 32 select programs and will cover six new evaluations: three evaluations that are program-specific and three evaluations that explore how programs with shared goals or approaches were implemented to advance access to behavioral health services, housing stability, and support for families with children.

-<a class="usa-button" href="{{site.baseurl}}/assets/files/OES-ARP-National-Evaluation.pdf" target="_blank">Learn more (PDF)</a>

 ## Portfolio
 We’ve also partnered with federal agencies to conduct dozens of evaluations, some national and some site-specific, to better understand what worked to increase awareness of, access to, and allocation of federal recovery programs.
 The results offer a wealth of insights, such as what worked to connect thousands more callers in mental health crises to counselors, how one state saved tens of thousands of dollars by shifting away from an ineffective outreach technique, and which program change made it easier, faster, and more likely for people facing housing instability to access rental assistance.